-'Hidden guardian' that protects Arctic populations from cancer-causing gas disappearing amid climate change | CBC News
+Thawing permafrost can expose northerners to cancer-causing gas, study says | CBC News

-Thawing permafrost could expose more northerners to radon gas
+Thawing permafrost can expose northerners to cancer-causing gas, study says

-Radon is a risk to peoples' health when it accumulates in enclosed spaces
+Radon is a risk to people's health when it accumulates in enclosed spaces

 Thawing permafrost might be exposing people in northern Canada to higher levels of a naturally-occurring gas that causes lung cancer, says a new study out of the U.K.